HirotakaTakayama/hirotakatakayama.github.io/README.md

 Feel free to check out my repositories to see some of my projects.

-Also, hopefully, you are interested in trying to use my Android Apps 😄
+Also, hopefully, you are interested in trying to use my Android Apps below 😄

 Developed Android Apps:
+- [Prime Number Judgment](https://play.google.com/store/apps/details?id=io.github.hirotakatakayama.primenumberjudgment) (Released on May 17th, 2023.
+Updated many times.)

+  This app checks if the entered integer is a prime number.
+It also contains neighboring primes search & date-based search features.

+  The latest version is v1.4.2, updated on 24th January, 2025.

 - [DayChecker](https://play.google.com/store/apps/details?id=io.github.hirotakatakayama.daychecker) (Released on Jun 5th, 2023)

   This app checks the day and date based on a given date or the number of days.

-- [Prime Number Judgment](https://play.google.com/store/apps/details?id=io.github.hirotakatakayama.primenumberjudgment) (Released on May 17th, 2023)

-  This app checks if the entered integer is a prime number.
-It also contains features showing neighboring primes and discovering them from the entered date.

-- [Simple QR Reader](https://play.google.com/store/apps/details?id=io.github.hirotakatakayama.simpleqrreader) (Released on May 1st, 2023)
+- [Simple QR Reader](https://play.google.com/store/apps/details?id=io.github.hirotakatakayama.simpleqrreader) (Released on May 1st, 2023, but now it is not disclosed.)

-  This app scan QR code quickly and easily.
-It is free and easy-to-use and friendly for smartphone users.
+  This app scans QR codes quickly and easily.
+It is free, easy to use, and friendly for smartphone users.

 My blog and social media accounts: